FIFA 09: Covers

 There are different covers for the regional versions of FIFA 09.
 All covers feature Ronaldinho with different players for each region except for the cover in Spain: the UK and Australian covers feature Wayne Rooney; the German cover features Kevin Kurányi; the Italian cover features Daniele De Rossi; the Irish cover features Richard Dunne; the Czech cover features Petr Čech; the French cover features Franck Ribéry and Karim Benzema; the Hungarian cover features Balázs Dzsudzsák; the Portuguese cover features Ricardo Quaresma; the Spanish cover features Gonzalo Higuaín; the Swiss cover features Tranquillo Barnetta; and the North American version features Guillermo Ochoa and Maurice Edu.
 Edu signed for Scottish team Rangers, which caused the cover to be altered to feature Edu in a US national team shirt and Ronaldinho appeared in a Milan shirt, so that a club shirt was featured.

 Leagues and teams

 There are over 500 teams and 30 leagues in the game, as well as 41 national teams.

 FIFA 09 has 41 teams in its international division.
 The most notable exclusion is Japan (who made it into the round of 16 in the 2002 World Cup and the 2010 World Cup, but whose licensing rights currently belong to Konami).
 The following international teams are playable in the current generation consoles.
 But not all the teams are fully licensed e.g. Netherlands and Russia.

-Stadiums
+Stadia

-There are 48 stadiums in FIFA 09 (17 of which are fictional), with the majority being in England or Germany.
-There are also stadiums in France, Italy, Spain, Mexico, and Wales, with the national stadiums of each of these countries also included.
+There are 48 stadia in FIFA 09 (17 of which are fictional), with the majority being in England or Germany.
+There are also stadiums in France, Italy, Spain, Mexico, and Wales, with the national stadia of each of these countries also included.